amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Error Handling Strategy.md

 - [useOfflineQueue.ts](file://src/hooks/useOfflineQueue.ts#L1-L66)

 ## Conflict and Sync Error Management
 The application includes sophisticated conflict detection and resolution mechanisms.
-The `ConflictDetector` identifies discrepancies between local and cloud data using hash-based comparison.
+The `ConflictDetector` identifies discrepancies between local and cloud data using hash-based comparison and timestamp analysis.
 When conflicts are detected, the `ConflictPrompt` component is displayed, allowing users to choose between uploading local data, downloading cloud data, or dismissing the conflict for later resolution.

+The conflict detection system analyzes various factors including:
+- Data integrity and corruption
+- Schema version compatibility
+- Record count differences
+- Timestamp comparisons
+- Auto-resolvable conflicts based on time differences

 Sync errors are managed through a retry mechanism with exponential backoff and jitter to prevent overwhelming the server.
 Retryable errors include network issues, rate limits, and server errors, while non-retryable errors include unauthorized access and bad requests.